Enforcing Convergence in Sensitivity-based Distributed Programming via Transformed Primal-Dual Updates: Numerical Validation and Evaluation

 We compare the proposed SBDP+ method with ADMM~\cite{Boyd}, SBDP~\cite{Pierer}, ALADIN \cite{Houska} and the bi-level D-ALADIN variant \cite{Engelmann}, where the coordination QP is solved via ADMM.
-A brief characterization of each algorithm is provided, with further details available in the respective references.
+Further details on the algorithms are available in the respective references.